hubzity/conversions-tracking/stages/gtm.md

 Consider the following scenario.
 You have a product subscription process and within this process user needs to fill a registration form.
 Let"s imagine your conversion process consists of 3 stages:

-1. Stage 0 - user opens the registration page.
+1. Stage 0 - user loads the landing page.
+This is covered by the code above.
-2. Stage 1 - user fills the registration form.
+2. Stage 1 - e.g. user fills in the registration form.
+This should be added as sampled below.
-2. Stage 2 - user clicks "Subscribe" button.
+3. Stage 2 - e.g. user clicks ‘Subscribe’ button.
+This should be added as sampled below.

-To track other stages you just need to change **CONVERSION_STAGE** variable value in quotes to a different stage e.g. **"2"**.
+To track other events/ stages you just need to change **TRACKING_CONVERSION_STAGE** variable value in quotes to a different stage e.g. **"2"**.
+Numbers 1-9 can be used for the TRACKING_CONVERSION_STAGE (0 is already in use for page-load).
 In GTM add the following tag.
 Make sure the tag fires on the proper events (e.g. on click on `Contact Us` button).

 ```html